loambuild/loam/README.md

 ## CoreRiff

 The `CoreRiff` trait provides the minimum logic needed for a contract to be redeployable.
-A contract should be able to be redeployed to another contract that can also be redeployed.
-Redeployment requires ownership, as it would be undesirable for an account to redeploy the contract without permission.
+A contract should be able to be redeployed to another wasm binary that can also be redeployed.
+Redeployment requires the contract to have an admin, as it would be undesirable for any account to redeploy the contract.

 ### Using the CoreRiff